Queen Elizabeth Spring Marathon & Half

 The route is fully marked with signs and frequent repeater tape and multiple water/feed stations along the way every 4 miles or so.

 Mostly this is off-road, with short stretch of tarmac between the country park and "Head Down".
-Please be aware that the roads are not closed to traffic.
+Please be aware that the quiet country lane roads are not closed to traffic.

-You are welcome to take your time if you wish, we just ask you to be finished by 4:30PM.
+You are welcome to take your time if you wish, but please be finished by 4:30PM (that's 7 hours!).

-Simplified maps of the course will also be available on the day, but if you want to be properly familiar with the route before raceday, please join us on one of recces that we run early in the year.
+Simplified maps of the course will also be available on the day, but if you want to be properly familiar with the route before raceday, please join us on one of recces that we run in the weeks before race-day.
 News of these will be on our Facebook page.

 Terrain: The route has no particularly technical challenges.
 The first climb at around ½ mile is short and steep, and often walked by those saving their energy for later.
 Given the time of year, there will likely be some slippery stretches from time to time, but none too long or particularly steep.
-The entire route should be on runnable terrain, and there no stiles or gates to slow you down.
+The entire route should be on runnable terrain, without any stiles or gates to climb over.

 Gear: Take sufficient warm and waterproof clothing as the weather dictates.
 Footwear is advised to be trail shoes with medium tread - not suitable for running spikes.
-You may wish to carry your own water containers to top-up at the water stations.
+You may wish to carry your own water containers to top-up at the water stations, especially on the marathon.

 The medal shown is that for 2017.
 The 2018 will be a new "Spring" theme.